Factory And Plant Workers

-Unfortunately, many factory and manufacturing plant workers are faced not only with the uncertainties of boom and bust economic swings, but also the physical dangers that present themselves day in and day out on the job.
+Unfortunately, many factory and plant workers are faced not only with the uncertainties of boom and bust economic swings, but also the physical dangers that present themselves day in and day out on the job.
 Sadly, thousands of industrial workers are killed in the workplace every year all across the country.
 Here in New Jersey, employees working in factories and plants can receive fatal injuries at almost any time during the workday.

 Following the unexpected death of a spouse or parent while at work, families of the victim are often left wondering how they will make ends meet.
 A sudden death not only brings grief and deep sorrow to the survivors, but financial burdens can also quickly mount.
 In addition to funeral and burial costs, extensive doctor and hospital charges for treatment prior to a loved one’s passing are one of the potentially devastating financial burdens that families must deal with in the wake of a fatal on-the-job accident.

 As skilled legal professionals, our team of highly trained New Jersey workers’ compensation lawyers can help guide your family through the claims process, as well as assist with any third-party lawsuits that may also be required.
 Our experience with survival claim cases can help alleviate some of the financial burden associated with the accidental death of a wage earner following a fatal on-the-job accident.

 As workers’ comp attorneys, we have the training and experience to help bereaved families cope with the often devastating financial blow that many fatal workplace-related accidents present.
 The death of a spouse, parent or other family member is often one of the most difficult events that anyone of us will go through; there is no reason why financial hardship should make the lives of survivors even more difficult during this stressful and uncertain time.